08 — What’s Next

 What This Journal Doesn’t Cover

-Some things that happened but didn’t get their own post:
+Some things that happened but did not get their own post:

 Each of these is its own story.
 Maybe future posts.